oyosokoto/Sharepoint---New-Repo-ICA/README.md

 - 🔗 **Payment Integration**: Secure payment gateway for transactions.
 - 🖥️ **Admin Web Portal**: Business interface for creating and managing payment pods.

+## ⚠️ Implementation Notes

+- **Partial Implementation**: Not all screens have been fully implemented in this version.
+- **Placeholder Screens**: Some screens display alerts instead of full functionality.
+- **QR Code Scanner**: The QR code scanner feature has been excluded as it falls beyond the scope of this project.

 ## 🛠️ Tech Stack

 ### Mobile App